Dennitz/Dennitz.github.io/_drafts/2019-10-26-rails-remote-forms-with-turbolinks-and-stimulus.md

 app/controllers/messages_controller.rb
 {:.filename}

-Insertion of this partial has to be handeled manually, by listening to the `ajax:success` and `ajax:error` events.
-You could just write some jquery to do this, but I'm using Stimulus to keep everything nice and organized.
+Insertion of this partial has to be handled manually, by listening to the `ajax:success` event.
+You could just write some jQuery to do this, but I'm using Stimulus to keep everything nice and organized.
-The view file setup to use a Stimulus controller looks as follows:
+The view file, when using the Stimulus controller looks as follows:
 {% highlight eruby linenos=table %}
 <h1>Messages</h1>